 How is Wind Measured?

-The wind has speed as well as direction.
-To measure these two parameters two different devices are used and they are as follows:
+The wind has speed as well as direction, to measure this parameter, two different devices are used:

 - Wind vanes